Palindrom/palindrom-error-catcher/README.md

 > Handles palindrom-client disconnection events and creates the needed UI to give the user control over them

-Custom Element that binds with [palindrom-client](https://github.com/Palindrom/palindrom-client) connection events and shows a simple UX that allows the user to interact with them.
-It is can be used as an example of designing your own error catcher.
+Custom Element that binds with [palindrom-client](https://github.com/Palindrom/palindrom-client) connection events and shows a simple UI that allows the user to interact with the events.
+It is can be used as an example of designing your own error-preseting UI.

-Please check the code at `palindrom-error-catcher.html` file to see how events are handles.
+Please check the code at `palindrom-error-catcher.html` file to see how events are handled.

 # Creating your own